Bundles of metric structures as left ultrafunctors: Examples

 There is another definition of Banach bundles given in \cite{Fell1977}.
 In that definition, the norm function is required to be continuous instead of being just semi-continuous.
 And we are going to call such a bundle a continuous Banach bundle.
-Note that in that definition the bundle space is required to be Hausdorff, but this requirement can be dropped provided the base space is Hausdorff (see \cite[16.4]{gierz2006bundles}), our work provides proof of this fact when the base space is compact Hausdorff.
+Note that in that definition the \textbf{bundle space $E$} is required to be Hausdorff, but this requirement can be dropped provided the \textbf{base space} is Hausdorff (see \cite[16.4]{gierz2006bundles}), our work will provide an alternative proof of this fact when the base space is compact Hausdorff.